 1. CRAFTSMAN 41BY4216791

 It has a durable polymer-plastic design reducing the chainsaw’s weight without compromising its effectiveness and durability.
-You can even use the chainsaw for long hours because the handle and soft polyester cover allow comfortable use.
+It was nice to see that the handle combined with a soft polyester cover made for comfortable use over extended periods.

 This Craftsman model also has an automatic flap and oiler that’s easily adjustable whether you want to increase or decrease the lubrication volume per task.
-Equipped with an easy start technology, it allows a smoother cutting process.
+Plus, the easy start technology ensures a smoother cutting process.
+It’s these thoughtful touches that really made a difference in my experience.

 2. WORX WG303.1

 Another cheap variation of 16-inch chainsaws is the corded electric WORX WG303.1.
-We like that it’s durable and lightweight, only weighing 11 pounds.
+I like that it’s durable and lightweight, only weighing 11 pounds.

 Running on 14.5 power amps, this chainsaw has an automatic tensioning system and lubrication, preventing the chain’s over-tightening.
 So, you can maintain the right tightness of the chainsaw.
-It’s also kept lubricated and has a low-oil indicator that signals when the bar and chain oil is about to run out.
+Plus, the added convenience of it being self-lubricating and having a low-oil indicator saved me from second-guessing when it was time for a top-up.

-With the rubberized rear handle and full-wrap front handle, you get full and superb chainsaw control —making the chainsaw’s kickback manageable.
+The rubberized rear handle combined with the full-wrap front handle gave me great control.
+It noticeably managed the chainsaw’s kickback, making for a safer operation.
 But since it’s one of those corded electric chainsaws, you’ll need a power outlet nearby.

 3. Makita UC4051A Electric Chain Saw

 One of the common predicaments with chainsaws is the difficulty of starting it.
-With the Makita UC4051A, you won’t have to be bothered at all.
-It comes with a large trigger switch that’s easy to locate and a toolless blade, making it easier when adjusted.
+But with the Makita UC4051A, it wasn’t a problem for me at all.
+The large trigger switch was right there, easy to find.
+It also has a toolless blade, making it easier when adjusted.

 4. Poulan Pro PR4016